Lake Taka

-Lake Taka (Greek: Λίμνη Τάκα) is a temporary lake located in the south of a large basin called “Tripoli-Plateau” in Greece.
+Lake Taka (Λίμνη Τάκα) is a temporary lake in Arcadia, Greece, located in the south of a large basin known as the Plateau of Tripoli.
 In the winter, the southern part of the basin often gets flooded, and a lake forms from a large amount of fresh rainwater because of insufficient surface drainage.
 A wetland biotope quickly develops, and species of water-loving fauna appear.
 In the hot and dry summer, the lake dries up.
 Over time, karstification creates several ponors, where water leaves the basin through groundwater.